nostrocket/nostrocket.org/funding.md

 ### How do I do this?

-Most Bitcoin wallets support producing BIP-322 signed message.
+Most Bitcoin wallets support producing BIP-322 signed messages.
 This proves that you own a certain Bitcoin address.

 If your wallet does not support this, I don't know what to tell you.